ladybug-tools/hb-energy-primer/text/components/PMV_Comfort_Map.md

 ![](../../images/icons/PMV_Comfort_Map.png) - [[source code]](https://github.com/ladybug-tools/honeybee-grasshopper-energy/blob/master/honeybee_grasshopper_energy/src//HB%20PMV%20Comfort%20Map.py)

-Compute spatially-resolved operative temperature and PMV thermal comfort from a Honeybee model.
+Compute spatially-resolved operative temperature and Predicted Mean Vote (PMV) thermal comfort from a Honeybee model.
 This recipe can also (optionally) compute Standard Effective Temperature (SET).

-This recipe uses EnergyPlus to obtain longwave radiant temperatures and indoor air temperatures.
-The outdoor air temperature and air speed are taken directly from the EPW.
-A Radiance-based, enhanced 2-phase method is used for shortwave MRT calculations, which uses an accurate direct sun calculation with precise solar positions.
+This recipe uses EnergyPlus to obtain surface temperatures and indoor air temperatures + humidities.
+Outdoor air temperatures, relative humidities, and air speeds are taken directly from the EPW.
 The energy properties of the model geometry are what determine the outcome of the simulation, though the model's Radiance sensor grids are what determine where the comfort mapping occurs.

+Longwave radiant temperatures are obtained by computing spherical view factors from each sensor to the Room surfaces of the model using Radiance.
+These view factors are then multiplied by the surface temperatures output by EnergyPlus to yield longwave MRT at each sensor.
+All indoor shades (eg. those representing furniture) are assumed to be at the room-average MRT.

+A Radiance-based enhanced 2-phase method is used for all shortwave MRT calculations, which precisely represents direct sun by tracing a ray from each sensor to the solar position.
+To determine Thermal Comfort Percent (TCP), the occupancy schedules of the energy model are used.
+Any hour of the occupancy schedule that is 0.1 or greater will be considered occupied.
+All hours of the outdoors are considered occupied.